asterix314/english/courtship_lyon.typ

 There is always a dignity about great bulk, an assertiveness, a quality of being more there than most of us are.
 The being who now confronted Beauty's father seemed to him, in his confusion, vaster than the house he owned, ponderous yet swift, and the moonlight glittered on his great, #voc[mazy][（头发）凌乱的] head of hair, on the eyes green as agate, on the golden hairs of the great paws that grasped his shoulders so that their claws pierced the sheepskin as he shook him like an angry child shakes a doll.

-This leonine apparition shook Beauty's father until his teeth rattled and then dropped him sprawling on his knees while the spaniel, darting from the open door, danced round them, yapping distractedly, like a lady at whose dinner party blows have been exchanged.
+This leonine apparition shook Beauty's father until his teeth rattled and then dropped him sprawling on his knees while the spaniel, darting from the open door, danced round them, #voc[yapping][狂吠，尖叫] distractedly, like a lady at whose dinner party blows have been exchanged.

 "My good fellow--" stammered Beauty's father; but the only response was a renewed roar.
 "Good fellow?
 I am no good fellow!
 I am the Beast, and you must call me Beast, while I call you, Thief!"